 Morrison Lake is located about 18 km. south and west of Gravenhurst.
 It is more rounded in shape providing most cottages with excellent views and it has more sandy shoreline than most lakes in the area.
 Morrison Lake has an average depth of 15 feet but there are pockets 60 feet deep.
 The lake is fed from a river flowing from Muldrew Lake and at the south end a stream flows into the Severn River.
 A few nice Muskie linger in the shallows in fall and the residents put them back for the next generation to catch.
 Bass are also common and the weedy area behind Mile Island is a favorite fishing site.
 The fishery has the benefit of over 15% of the shoreline being Environmentally Protected as a marsh or bog area.

 Most cottages have been built after 1955 and are in better condition than the older cottages on lakes developed earlier.
-The research department for Muskoka Real Estate Services Inc found prices for cottages on the Morrison Lake range from $200,000.00 to $930,000.00 and the median price would be about $460,000.
+The research department for Muskoka Real Estate Services Inc found prices for cottages on the Morrison Lake range from $350,000.00 to $1,100,000. in 2020 and the median price was about $660,000.
 For properties for sale on this lake call Muskoka Real Estate Services at 705-687-7777.